Principal And Interest: Mortgage Payment Basics

 Escrow

 Your mortgage lender might take a certain percentage of your monthly payment for an escrow account.
-An escrow account holds what you owe in property taxes and insurance premiums.
-Lenders collect this money and pay for it on your behalf to ensure you keep up with your coverage and tax dues.
+An escrow account holds the money you owe in property taxes and insurance premiums.
+Lenders collect this amount and pay for it on your behalf to ensure you keep up with your coverage and tax dues.

-The specific amount you’ll pay in escrow depends on your property tax and insurance rates.
+The specific amount you’ll pay in escrow depends on your property tax rate and insurance costs.
 Your lender may reevaluate your escrow deposits whenever your taxes or insurance change.

 Will My Principal Or Interest Ever Change?